What were NSW's top performing schools in 2025?

 In NSW, we rank schools based on the percentage of students that received either a band 6 or E4 result (marks of 90 or above) out of the total number of exams sat.
 This is known as the success rate.

-NSW’s Top Performing Schools ATAR results
+Top Performing Schools in NSW

-North Sydney Boys High School (1st in the state)
+1. North Sydney Boys High School

 • 4 students achieved the top ATAR of 99.95.